iusrepo/ius.io/docs/LifeCycle.md

 similar to upgrading from stock foobar.
 Even when foobar 2.5 is declared EOL upstream, no automatic upgrade to foobar26u will take place.

-While not all projects have clear documentation about life cycle management here is some information we have been able to find.
+## Upstream Policies and EOL Dates

+Below is information we have collected regarding various upstream projects EOL policies and relevant dates.
+Not all projects have clear policies, so the level of detail varies between projects.
 Please contact us with corrections or additions.

 ### PHP